julelang/manual/src/compiler/directives.md

 ## Directive: `cdef`
 In external functions, if the function is a `#define`, it configures code generation to be compatible.

-## Directive: `namespace`
-Adds namespace selection for supported external types.
-Uses string literal as argument, but literals are not processed, accepts directly.
-So, you can't use escape sequences like original string literals.

 ## Directive: `test`
 Declares test function.
 For more information, read the [Writing Tests](/debugging/testing/writing-tests) section.